 Thoughtful planning is the secret to getting the kitchen packed right.
 Most items in this space, like dishes, bowls, and wine glasses, tend to be fragile, so careful handling is required.

 This article explores how to pack small kitchen appliances and items to get them travel-ready.
 By small, we mean dishes, pots, pans, toaster, blender, immersion blender, microwave, waffle maker, air fryer, stand mixer, rice maker, Instapot, pressure cooker, and coffee maker.
+In this article we will tell you how to pack small kitchen appliances.

 Checklist of Moving Supplies Needed